2 Reasons to Buy This Beaten-Down Growth Stock Right Now

 In the most recent quarter, Chegg said it had 59 million pieces of class-related content.
 That's up from 53 million in the prior quarter and 37 million in the year prior.
 So how does Chegg get its content?
 Students who subscribe to Chegg's study services pay $14.95 per month and get to ask subject matter experts 20 questions each month as part of their membership.
 These questions and answers are maintained on Chegg.com for all subscribers to access.

-What's more, this content helps attracts new sign-ups cost-effectively.
+What's more, this content helps attracts new sign-ups cost effectively.
 For example, students type the problem they are working on into a search engine, and up pops up the result from Chegg.com, showing it has a step-by-step explanation.
 The students can sign up and get access to the help they need.
-This profitable business plan is partly why Chegg has increased adjusted EBITDA at a compounded annual rate of 78% from 2016 to 2020.
+This profitable business plan is partly why Chegg has increased adjusted EBITDA at a compound annual rate of 78% from 2016 to 2020.

 Investor takeaway